alphagov/backdrop-transactions-explorer-collector/README.md

 * On your base machine, activate a virtualenv.
 * Install the prerequisites in requirements_csv.txt
 * Fetch the data through either of the methods below:
-  * In tools, Run `python fetch_csv.py`.
+  * In tools, run `python fetch_csv.py`.
 This will authenticate against Google in your browser, then download the Transactions Explorer document to `data/services.csv`.
-It can be parametrized with the following arguments:
+It can be parameterised with the following arguments:
       * `--client-secrets`: Google API client secrets JSON file (default: `data/client_secrets.json`)
       * `--oauth-tokens`: Google API OAuth tokens file (default: `data/tokens.dat`)

+### Creating a CSV for download

+First, ensure that you have a services.csv file in the tools/data directory.
+If not, run the fetch_csv script.

+* On your base machine, activate a virtualenv.
+* Install the prerequisites in requirements_csv.txt
+* Create the csv for download through any of the methods below:
+  * In tools, run `python create_transaction_volumes_csv.py`.
+This will transform and run calculations against the data in `data\services.csv` and then save it to `data\transaction-volumes.csv`.
+It can be parameterised with the following arguments:
+      * `--services-data`: Services CSV datafile (default: `data/services.csv`)
+      * `--path-prefix`: Prefix for generated URL paths (default: `/`)
+      * `--asset-prefix`: Prefix for generated asset URLs (default: `/transactions-explorer/`)
+      * `--static-prefix`: Path to manifest file containing assets digests